Joolz Aer+ Stroller Review – Is It Better than Competitors?

 Maneuverability & Design

 The Joolz Aer is super compact and what most parents love is the fact that it looks like a luxury full-size stroller, but it’s compact and light when folded.
-I often see some parents swapping their big strollers like Uppababy for smaller alternatives and Joolz is a perfect option for downsizing.
+I often see some parents swapping their big strollers like Uppababy for smaller alternatives, and Joolz is a perfect option for downsizing.

 This stroller came all assembled, which already made me feel relieved because you have enough to deal with as a parent.
 Everything is ready to go straight out of the box!

-Speaking of quality, Joolz Aer looks modern and feels like a durable top-range stroller that will last a long time.
+Speaking of quality, Joolz Aer+ looks modern and feels like a durable top-range stroller that will last a long time.
 I throw it around, drag it along, and it still looks like new.
 And frankly, can’t say the same about Bugaboo Butterfly (if you’re debating both) that was already scratched up after one day.

 I took it to London and it did just fine on uneven pathways and up and down the curbs.
-While the wheels aren’t huge it even got through the cobblestones without wobbling, just a stronger push.
+While the wheels aren’t huge, it even got through the cobblestones without wobbling, just a stronger push.
 I wouldn’t say that it can handle cobblestones like a stroller or wagon with huge wheels, but it got through them.

-One big difference I always see is that when strollers fold one-handed the closing mechanism is in the middle of the bar, which makes it slightly more difficult to steer with one hand vs when the bar is clear of any buttons.
-When I say slightly more difficult I don’t mean it’s super difficult, it’s really minor, but once you steer a stroller without the mechanism in the middle you’ll understand what I mean.
+One big difference I always see is that when strollers fold one-handed like Joolz, the closing mechanism is in the middle of the bar, which makes it slightly more difficult to steer with one hand vs when the bar is clear of any buttons.
+When I say slightly more difficult, I don’t mean it’s super difficult, it’s really minor, but once you steer a stroller without the mechanism in the middle you’ll understand what I mean.

 Folding and Unfolding of Joolz Aer

-It folds & unfolds incredibly well with one hand and the seat is sturdy and tall, plus has a ton of storage which is a huge plus for a travel stroller.
+It folds & unfolds incredibly well with one hand and the seat is sturdy and tall, plus has a ton of storage, which is a huge plus for a travel stroller.

 Make sure you have the recline zipped up before folding the stroller though.
 While the stroller will fold reclined with no issues, a part will be hanging out and you’ll be forced to zip it up when already folded which is harder than when the stroller is unfolded.
-It’s not a huge deal but an extra step when you’re in a hurry.
+It’s not a huge deal, but an extra step when you’re in a hurry.

 Does Joolz Aer fold with a bumper bar?
 NO with old bumper.
 YES with a new bumper.